Neil Howe: Biography

 Howe was born in Santa Monica, California.
 His grandfather was the astronomer Robert Julius Trumpler.
 His father was a physicist and his mother was a professor of occupational therapy.
 He attended high school in Palo Alto, California, and earned a BA in English Literature at UC Berkeley in 1972.
 He studied abroad in France and Germany, and later earned graduate degrees in economics (MA, 1978) and history (MPhil, 1979) from Yale University.

 After receiving his degrees, Howe worked in Washington, D.C., as a public policy consultant on global aging, long-term fiscal policy, and migration.
 His positions have included advisor on public policy to the Blackstone Group, policy advisor to the Concord Coalition, and senior associate for the Global Aging Initiative at the Center for Strategic and International Studies (CSIS).

 During the 1990s, Howe developed a second career as an author, historian and pop sociologist, examining how generational differences shape attitudes, behaviors, and the course of history.
 He has since written nine books on social generations, mostly with William Strauss.
 In 1997 Strauss and Howe founded LifeCourse Associates, a publishing, speaking, and consulting company built on their generational theory.
 As president of LifeCourse, Howe currently provides marketing, personnel, and government affairs consulting to corporate and nonprofit clients, and writes and speaks about the collective personalities of today's generations.

-Howe lives in Great Falls, Virginia, and has two young adult children.
+Howe lives in Great Falls, Virginia, and has two young-adult children, Giorgia (born 1992) and Nathaniel (born 1994).